rsms/co/docs/doc/spec.md

 float32     the set of all IEEE-754 32-bit floating-point numbers
 float64     the set of all IEEE-754 64-bit floating-point numbers

-ratio       the set of all non-zero integers divided by the set of all non-zero
-            integers

 byte        alias for uint8
 char        alias for int32
 ```